agalindorcl/dbsec_mod/about-the-workshop/content.md

 ## Workshop Requirements

+- Oracle Cloud account with access to a tenancy and permissions to create instances and services.
 - DBA experience with Oracle Database.
 - Basic knowledge of Linux.
 - SSH and VNC to connect to remote hosts.